Most programs require a $30 nonrefundable application fee. This fee is waived for Barry alumni or those referred by Barry alumni.

 English Proficiency Tests Accepted by Barry University

-May be admitted to Barry University and enrolled in undergraduate-level academic classes:
+May be admitted to Barry University for graduate school:*

 - TOEFL internet-based: 79 or higher

 - TOEFL paper based: 550 or higher